wp-plugins/onlywire-bookmark-share-button/readme.txt

 4. Under your WordPress settings bar, you will see OnlyWire Options which allows you to change the look and feel of your Button that appears under articles.

 == Changelog ==
+= 1.6.3 =
+* Added option to turn on/off the OnlyWire Button beneath each post.

 = 1.6.2 =
 * Fixed design issue on setting page and dashboard option
 * Category send as tag name